jasonaaronwilson/omni-c/README.md

    inverts dependency injection back to just having dependencies. (global variables that are fluid must have the `fluid` anntoation applied to them).
-1. C++ style templates.
+1. C++ style templates as a basis for generic programming.
+No "OOP" required.
+You can write your own generic container and since there is no inheritance (because there is no OOP), I can't see the reason that we need to worry about various forms of type variance like "covariance", "contravariance", "invariance", and "bivariance".
+While there are very real concerns about "code explosion" because code is over specialized, I think we'll be able to find a balance.
 1. Namespaces and modules when you want them (modules can all automatically initialize themselves allowing much richer initialization than is typically done in C).
-1. Easy stuff like being able to set default values for fields of a struct.
+1. Easy stuff like being able to set default values for fields of a struct even if it's heap allocated.
 1. switch statements can switch on "char*" or buffer_t as easily as integers.
 1. iterators from the standard library allows "foreach".
-1. an alternative to the C pre-processor's purely textual macros (similar to Zig macros).
+1. an alternative to the C pre-processor's purely textual macros (Zig has some nice stuff though way to much "const-expression" aware mentatility).

 ## Status